slicedlime/seasons/README.md

 new version of Minecraft.
 It currently works with Minecraft 1.19.3 (and no other known version).

 To keep track of some things like plants buried in snow, the pack uses marker entities.
-This has no performance impact on the client, but may require a somewhat beefy server to handle if played in multiplayer.
+This has no performance impact on the client, but may require a somewhat beefy server - or a computer that can handle the load when playing in Singleplayer.
+In multiplayer it also uses a lot of network traffic, so if you're playing in Multiplayer you'll need a good connection.
+This is likely to improve in future versions.

 It should work with mods like shaders and optimization mods, but is unlikely to work together with any mods that change world generation or any other datapacks that use experimental world generation